+"No what?"
 "No need to stay here.
-I've got what came for!"

-"What was that?" asked Saunders but King was silent again.
-Conscious of the unaccustomed weight on his left wrist, he moved his arm so that the sleeve drew and he could see the edge of the great gold bracelet Rewa Gunga had given him in Yasmini's name.
+I've got what came for !"
+"What was that?" asked Saunders, wrist, he moved his arm so that the sleeve drew and he could see the edge him along to me?" asked King. of the great gold bracelet Rewa Gunga had given him in Yasmini's name.
 "Know anything of Rewa Gunga?" he asked suddenly again.